fch-yk/k8s_01_django/README.md

 kubectl describe job django-migrate
 ```

-- Verify that migrations are finished:
+- Verify that migrations are completed:

-Find out the name of the pod which was created by the job.
+Find out the name of the pod that was created by the job.
 The name will begin with `django-migrate`:

 ```bash
 kubectl get pods